gchure/phd/docs/src/chapter_05/section_05_discussion.md

 mechanosensitive channel as well as their regulation.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recent work has shown that both magnitude and the rate of osmotic down shock are important factors in determining cell survival [@bialecka-fornal2015].
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recent work has shown that both magnitude and the rate of osmotic downshock are important factors in determining cell survival [@bialecka-fornal2015].
 In this work, we show that this finding holds true for a single species of mechanosensitive channel, even at high levels of expression.
 One might naïvely expect that this rate-dependent effect would disappear once a certain threshold of channels had been met.
-Our experiments, however, show that even at nearly 1000 channels per cell the predicted survival curves for a slow ($< 1.0$ Hz) and fast ($\geq 1.0$ Hz) are shifted relative to each other with the fast shock predicting lower rates of survival.
-This suggests either we have not reached this threshold in our experiments or there is more to understand about the relationship between abundance, channel species, and the shock rate.
+Our experiments, however, show that even at nearly 1000 channels per cell, the predicted survival curves for a slow ($< 1.0$ Hz) and fast ($\geq 1.0$ Hz) are shifted relative to each other with the fast shock predicting lower rates of survival.
+This suggests that either we have not reached this threshold in our experiments or there is more to understand about the relationship between abundance, channel species, and the shock rate.